uwspstar/Side-Projects/Web-Basic/readme.md

 - By making use of HTTP caching, Web sites become more responsive.
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching
 - When a web cache has a requested resource in its store, it intercepts the request and returns its copy instead of re-downloading from the originating server.
+- The more we use cached resources, the better the responsiveness and the performance of a Web site will be.

 ### HTTP caching two main categories:
 - ```private``` or ```shared``` caches.